Q&A for Students and Families

 Face coverings are not required in one's own residence hall room or suite, when alone in an enclosed office or study room, or in campus outdoor settings where social distancing requirements are met.

-According to current research, the main risk of contracting COVID-19 is when a person is within 6 feet distance of another person for more than 15 minutes.
+According to current research, the main risk of contracting COVID-19 is when a person is within 6 feet distance of another person for more than 15 minutes within a 24-hour period.
 Additionally, when neither individuals are wearing a face covering, the risk of infection increases.
 Therefore, practicing social distancing and wearing face coverings (with good hand hygiene) are vital to reducing the spread of COVID-19.

 Anyone not using a face covering when required will be asked to wear one or must leave the area.
 Repeated refusal to comply with the requirement may result in discipline through the applicable conduct code for faculty, staff or students.

-Florida Tech will provide one reusable cloth face covering to all members of our community for the fall 2020 semester.
+Florida Tech will provide one reusable cloth face covering to all members of our community.
+Please visit the Student Life office for your free mask.

 If you’re at home and start feeling sick, or if you answer “yes” to any of the questions on the COVID-19 Daily Self-Checklist before coming to campus, stay home.
 Notify the Dean of Students and contact the Holzer Health Center for guidance on medical evaluation.